 The vast majority of the Company's revenue, net of chargebacks and refunds, is generated from the license of digital content through subscription or usage based plans.
 The Company recognizes revenue when all of the following basic criteria are met: there is persuasive evidence of an arrangement, performance or delivery of services has occurred, the sales price is fixed or determinable, and collectability is reasonably assured.
-The Company considers persuasive evidence of an arrangement to be an electronic order form, or a signed contract, all of which contain or communicate the fixed and agreed upon pricing terms.
+The Company considers persuasive evidence of an arrangement to be an electronic order form, or a signed contract, both of which must contain or communicate the fixed and agreed upon pricing terms.
 Performance or delivery is considered to have occurred upon the ratable passage of time for subscription plans, the download and in certain cases the usage of digital content or the expiration of a contract period for which there are unused downloads or credits.
 Collectability is reasonably assured since most of the Company's customers purchase products by making electronic payments at the time of a transaction with a credit card.
 The Company establishes a chargeback allowance and sales refund reserve allowance based on factors surrounding historical credit card chargeback trends, historical sales refund trends and other information.
-As of March 31, 2015 and December 31, 2014, the Company recorded a combined chargeback allowance and sales refund allowance of \$680 and \$660, respectively, which is included in other liabilities.
+As of June 30, 2015 and December 31, 2014, the Company recorded a combined chargeback allowance and sales refund allowance of \$680 and \$660, respectively, which is included in other liabilities.
 Collectability is assessed for customers who pay on credit based on a credit evaluation for new customers, when necessary, and transaction history with existing customers.
 Any cash received in advance of revenue recognition is recorded as deferred revenue.

 Subscription plans range in length from thirty days to one year.
-Subscription plan revenues are recognized on a straight-line basis using a daily convention method over the plan term.
+Revenue from subscription plans with daily limits are recognized on a straight-line basis using a daily convention method over the plan term.
+Revenue from subscription plans with monthly limits are recognized on a per usage basis or when the right to download expires.
 On Demand plans are typically for a one-year term and permit the customer to download up to a fixed amount of digital content.
-On Demand revenues are generally recognized at the time the customer downloads the digital content on a per unit basis.
+Revenue from On Demand products are generally recognized at the time the customer downloads the digital content on a per unit basis.
 Revenue related to unused digital content, if any, is recognized in full at the end of the plan term assuming no further Company obligation remains.
 Credit pack plans are generally for a one-year term and enable the customer to purchase a fixed number of credits which can then be utilized to pay for downloaded digital content.
 The number of credits utilized for each download depends on the digital content size and format.
 Credit pack revenue is recognized based on customer usage on a per credit basis as digital content is downloaded.
 Revenue related to unused credits, if any, is recognized in full at the end of the plan term assuming no further Company obligation remains.
 Most plans automatically renew at the end of the plan term unless the customer elects not to renew.
 The Company recognizes revenue from its three types of plans on a gross basis in accordance with the authoritative guidance on principal-agent considerations as the Company is the primary obligor in the arrangement, has control in establishing the product's price, performs a detailed review of the digital content before accepting it to its collection to ensure it is of high quality before it may be purchased by the customers, can reject contributor's images in its sole discretion, and has credit risk.